 Change of Environment or Stress

-As with humans, there are some medications that your vet might prescribe for your dog that has the nasty side effect of diarrhea.
+As with humans, there are some medications that your vet might prescribe for your dog that have the nasty side effect of diarrhea.
 It is always best to check with your vet in this case, as it could mean that your dog isn’t absorbing the medication properly.

 Dog Diarrhea Home Remedies